butterball7469/bro-producer-consumer-ratio/README.md

 Future work
 ---------
-* Calculate more than one PCR average - one for local networks and other for remote networks
+* Calculate more than one PCR average - one for local networks and another for remote networks